 Expanded Mission Accomplished!
-All five former Montana University System (MUS) colleges of technology plus two "college program" in Bozeman (similar to satellite campuses with limited offerings, in regions with no two-year college) have been transformed to comprehensive two-year colleges and now provide transferable lower-division instruction, remedial education, community and workforce development, and services specifically targeted to adult students.
-Strategic planning is underway with Bitterroot College in Hamilton for implementation of comprehensive two-year mission there.
+All five former MUS colleges of technology plus a "college program" in Bozeman (similar to satellite campuses with limited offerings, in regions with no two-year college) have been transformed into comprehensive two-year colleges and now provide transferable lower-division instruction, remedial education, community and workforce development, and services specifically targeted to adult students.
+Planning is underway with Bitterroot College in Hamilton for implementation of the comprehensive two-year mission there.
 In addition, each of the seven colleges is either directly providing adult basic education or working with existing providers to facilitate access for its students.

 Transfer Core Widely Available.
-The number of MUS two-year colleges providing access to a full complement of general education transfer courses went from 2 initially to six in 2013.
-Transfer associate degrees are now available at all six MUS two-year colleges, as well as the three community colleges.
-The remaining school, Bitterroot College (until recently a college program), is working to expand general education core course offerings and is currently providing a significant number of these courses via online delivery.
+The number of MUS two-year colleges providing access to a full complement of general education transfer courses went from two initially to six in 2013.
+Transfer associate degrees are now available at six MUS colleges as well as the three community colleges.
+The remaining school, Bitterroot College, is working to expand general education core course offerings, including providing a significant number of these courses via online delivery.
 In addition, articulation, transfer, and full university credit for general education courses from all two-year colleges is guaranteed through the Regents' Courses that Count transfer core-see Strategy 3.

 Positioned as Affordable, Accessible, High-Quality Option for Students.
-The Board of Regents' commitment to holding the line on tuition at the two-year colleges (through a six-year tuition freeze) and the state's rebranding efforts both have helped to reposition two-year colleges as an attractive option for students.
-Public and media response to the rollout of the renamed, newly-comprehensive two-year colleges has been overwhelmingly positive.
+The Board of Regents' commitment to holding the line on tuition at the two-year colleges (through what is now an eight-year tuition freeze) has nearly eliminated a gap of more than \$1,000 annually between Montana's two-year colleges and the WICHE average, and has increased the differential between two-year and four-year education, as shown on page 1.
+The state's rebranding efforts have also helped to reposition two-year colleges as an attractive option for students.
+Public and media response to the rollout of the renamed, newly-comprehensive two-year colleges has been overwhelmingly positive, and colleges report a notable increase in interest in the two-year option among prospective students.